 In our testing of the blog sample data in Joomla 3.0, we noticed the header image of raindrops on each of the pages.
-In this tutorial, we'll show you how to change this banner image (as seen in the screenshot to the right) in your Joomla Hosted website.
+In this tutorial, we’ll show you how to change the banner image (as seen in the screenshot below) in your Joomla Hosted website.

 How is the current header image being displayed?

 The raindrops.jpg image in the header, which is 700px by 180px, is not hard coded into the template.
 It is simply a custom HTML module that shows the image, that is placed in position-3 (learn about finding template positions here).